mlpack/mlpack/README.md

 ###  1. Introduction

-The mlpack website can be found at http://www.mlpack.org and contains numerous tutorials and extensive documentation.
+The mlpack website can be found at http://www.mlpack.org and it contains numerous tutorials and extensive documentation.
 This README serves as a guide for what mlpack is, how to install it, how to run it, and where to find more documentation.
 The website should be consulted for further information: